SolaceSamples/solace-samples-cloudfoundry-java/_docs/spring-cloud-autoconf-jndi.md

 ```

 To demonstrate the application we will make the application send a message to itself.
 Then we will read the message back to confirm the successful delivery of the message :

+***Note that the JNDI topic name "test" must have been provisioned on the Solace message router otherwise the sample app will not deploy.***

 ```
 # Subscribes the application to the topic "test"